-No other recently issued accounting pronouncements have had or are expected to have a material impact on the Company's unaudited condensed interim consolidated financial statements.
+No recently issued accounting pronouncements have had or are expected to have a material impact on the Company's unaudited condensed interim consolidated financial statements.

 NOTE 4.
-Balance Sheet Components

-Property and Equipment, net
+Balance Sheet ComponentsProperty and Equipment, net

-Property and equipment consist of the following (in 000's): following:
+Property and equipment consist of the following: